-Unquoted private equity and infrastructure investments
+Unquoted private equity, private credit and infrastructure investments

-The fair value of private equity investments and infrastructure are inherently based on forward-looking estimates and judgements involving many factors.
-Unquoted private equities and infrastructure are valued by the investment managers using guidelines set out by IFRS accounting standards.
-The value of unquoted securities at 31 March 2021 was \pounds 211.6 million (\pounds 157.2 million at 31 March 2020).
+The fair value of private equity, private credit and infrastructure investments are inherently based on forward-looking estimates and judgements involving many factors.
+Unquoted private equities, private credit and infrastructure are valuedby the investment managers using guidelines set out by IFRS accounting standards.
+The value of unquoted securities at 31 March 2024 was £267.2 million (£234.2 million at 31 March 2023).